-- (1) An applicant who wishes to establish a township on land or for the extension of the boundaries of an approved township must apply to the Municipality for the establishment of a township or for the extension of the boundaries of an approved township in the manner provided for in Chapter 6. - (2) The Municipality must, in approving an application for township establishment, set out: - (a) the conditions of approval in a statement of conditions in the form approved by the Council; - (b) the statement of conditions which conditions shall be known as conditions of establishment for the township; and - (c) the statement of conditions must, in the opinion of the Municipality, substantially be in accordance with this By-law. - (3) The statement of conditions must, read with directives that may be issued by the Registrar of Deeds, contain the following: - (a) Specify those conditions that must be complied with prior to the opening of a township register for the township with the Registrar of Deeds; - (b) the conditions of establishment relating to the township that must remain applicable to the township: - (c) conditions of title to be incorporated into the title deeds of the erven to be created for purposes of the township; - (d) third party conditions as required by the Registrar of Deeds; - (e) the conditions to be incorporated into the land use scheme by means of an amendment scheme.
+- (1) No person may subdivide land without the approval of the Municipality, unless the subdivision is exempted under section 64. - (2) An applicant who wishes to subdivide land must apply to the Municipality for the subdivision of land in the manner provided for in Chapter 6. - (3) The Municipality must give notice of the application in the media as contemplated in section 90(2). - (4) The Municipality must, in approving an application for subdivision, set out: - (a) the conditions of approval in a statement of conditions; - (b) the statement of conditions must, in the opinion of the Municipality, substantially be in accordance with this By-law. - (5) The statement of conditions must, read with directives that may be issued by the Registrar of Deeds, contain the following: - Specify those conditions that must be complied with prior to registration by the Registrar of Deeds, including conditions relating to installation of engineering services; - (b) the conditions that must remain applicable to erven created by the subdivision; - (c) conditions of title to be incorporated into the title deeds of erven created by the subdivision; - (d) third party conditions as required by the Registrar of Deeds; - (e) if a non-profit company is to be established for purposes of maintaining or transfer of erven created by the subdivision, the conditions that must apply to them; - (f) any other conditions and or obligation on the owner of erven created by the subdivision, which are in the opinion of the Municipality deemed necessary for the proper implementation of land development linked to the subdivision.